Chocolate Peanut Butter Fudge RecipeUpdated: April 10, 2018 Gluten and Grain Free, Recipes, Snacks and Treats

 Chocolate Peanut Butter Fudge Recipe

-Chocolate peanut butter fudge makes a great snack for the kids, but don’t put in lunchboxes as it will get too soft even with a cold pack.
+This fudge recipe makes a great snack for the kids, but don't put in lunchboxes as it will get too soft even with a cold pack.

 Sarah, The Healthy Home Economist